 - Placement in COMP 093, Writing Strategies for College Success and/or COMP 111, Rhetorical Composition

-- Placement in tutoring hours through the Milligan College Virtual Writing Center
+- Placement in tutoring hours through the Milligan University Virtual Writing Center

 - Exemption from COMP 111 and/or COMP 211 based on the number of writing courses the student has completed successfully at another institution

 Because of its importance, we highly recommend that students consider their written responses carefully.
 The following information is provided to help you prepare.
 When taking the Writing Sample, you will have 80 minutes to respond to the given topic.
 A successful essay will be organized, clear, coherent, follow directions, and show command of writing style and Standard English practices.

 Because the first semester of Milligan’s writing program focuses on argument, we need to evaluate your ability to evaluate and create a sustained argument.
 We will ask you to select one of the topics provided on the day of sample and write an analytical response.
 A strong response will include:

 - A consideration of multiple perspectives and a demonstration of logical argument

 - Developed paragraphs with strong lead topic sentences

 - A demonstration of strong introduction and conclusion strategies